Yugoslav 20th Century Art (part 2) – National Museum Belgrade

 Sane Mind Serbia

 This is my second post on the Yugoslav 20th century art.
-During my latest visit to Belgrade, I went back to the National Museum, to see this collection.
+During my latest visit to Belgrade, I went back to the National Museum to see this collection.
 I mostly missed it when I was there last time.
-Sometimes, we go to a museum and after a while we become saturated with too many impressions.
-Then, it becomes difficult to process and to remember everything.
-But, thanks to the photos in this and in my previous post, I can look at these beautiful paintings whenever I want.
+Sometimes, we go to a museum and, after a while, we become saturated with too many impressions.
+Then, it becomes difficult to process and remember everything.
+But thanks to the photos in this and my previous post, I can look at these paintings whenever I want.

 I also intend to learn more about the Yugoslav 20th century art.
 This will be a good start and it will certainly complement the knowledge that I already have on the history of art.
 Occasionally, we need to find the right inspiration.
-So, this visit to the museum was very good in a way that it initiated my familiarisation with the art that was mostly unknown to me.
-Until now!
+So, my visit to the museum was very good in a way that it initiated my familiarisation with the art that was mostly unknown to me until now.

 Elderly Pianist (Portrait of Madame Dener) – Milenko Šerban (1931)